 Let’s clear the air…

-First off, it’s important to let you know something: In the future, I may or may not make money from this website.
+At this point, it’s important to let you know something: In the future, I may or may not make money from this website.
 This doesn’t worry me overly.
 Why?
 Because I also breed Ball Pythons, hold a part-time day job, and work as a biology writer.

 If this site makes money, then great.
 If it doesn’t – no biggie!
 I’ll still enjoy making these posts and sharing my knowledge with you.